 About 7,800 active patients are seen at St. Jude yearly, most of whom are treated on a continuing outpatient basis as part of ongoing research programs.
 The hospital also has 78 beds for patients requiring hospitalization during treatment.
 St. Jude has treated children from all 50 states and from around the world.

-Patients at St. Jude are referred by a physician, and nearly all have a disease currently under study and are eligible for a research protocol.
+Patients at St. Jude are referred by a physician, and nearly all have a disease currently under study and are eligible for a clinical trial.

 St. Jude was founded by entertainer Danny Thomas and opened on February 4, 1962.
 St. Jude is supported primarily by donations raised by its national fundraising and awareness organization, ALSAC, which was established by Danny expressly for the purpose of funding St. Jude.
 The hospital also receives assistance from federal grants (mainly through the National Institutes of Health and the National Cancer Institute), insurance and investments.